anitape/vue-in-wordpress-theme/frontend/README.md

 Here you can find step-by-step instructions to set up a Vue app inside a WordPress theme.
 Additionally, the instruction includes information about how to use Vuex and Axios in a WordPress theme.

 Splitting the code into multiple .vue files with single-file components will require the use of development tools like Webpack, Parcel, Vue CLI or Vite.
 This project uses <b>the Vue CLI</b> for this purpose.
-See <a href="https://cli.vuejs.org/config/" target="_blank">Configuration Reference</a>.
+See <a href="https://cli.vuejs.org/config/">Configuration Reference</a>.
 The Vue app in this WordPress theme is build with <b>Vue 3</b>.
 The app uses also <b>Vuex</b> and <b>Axios</b>.

 ## 1. Install Node.js, Vue CLI and the Vue project